nci/scores/docs/installation.md

 The 4 supported installation options are:

 - all: contains mathematical functions, tutorials and development libraries.
-Exludes maintainer requirements
+Excludes maintainer requirements
-- minimal: ONLY contains mathemetical functions (so has limited dependencies)
+- minimal: ONLY contains mathematical functions (so has limited dependencies)
 - tutorial: ONLY contains mathematical functions and tutorials.
 - maintainer: ONLY contains tools for building the documentation and building for PyPI.

-### 1. All Dependencies (excludes some maintainer-only packages)
+### 1. "All" Dependencies (excludes some maintainer-only packages)

 Use this for scores development and general use.